cunjian/pytorch_face_landmark/README.md

 * Support heatmap-based inference.

 ## Inference
 Test on a sample folder and save the landmark detection results.
-Support different backbones.
+Support different backbones and face detectors.
-> python3 test_batch_mtcnn_multiple.py --backbone MobileNet or PFLD or MobileFaceNet
+> python3 test_batch_detections.py --backbone MobileNet or PFLD or MobileFaceNet --detector FaceBoxes or MTCNN

 Optimize with ONNX and test on a camera with MTCNN as a face detector.
 > python3 test_camera_mtcnn_onnx.py